-The emphasis on theory is reflected in the requirement that all students take a core course, Cultural Memory dealing with modern cultural theory.
-In addition to this core course, which runs over two semesters, students take four elective courses.
-Here, they may choose to focus either on Linguistics or Literature.
-Finally, all MA students are required to attend the departmental Forschungskolloquium, which meets every three weeks during the academic year.
+Students take six elective courses, and may choose to focus either on Linguistics or Literature.
+All MA students are required to attend the departmental Forschungskolloquium, which meets every three weeks during the academic year.
 The colloquium is intended as a forum in which academic staff and postgraduate students in the German Department present their current research interests, usually in the form of a Thesenpapier, followed by discussion.
 Occasionally, colleagues from other UCD departments or from universities elsewhere in Ireland or abroad may be invited to give presentations.